How to Achieve Customer 360: 3 Best Practices

 Have you ever come across a customer name in your database, like an Elizabeth Ames from Boise, Idaho, and then discovered you also have a Liz Ames from Boise, Idaho in another database?
 Are they the same person, and if so, does she go by “Elizabeth” or “Liz”?
 Or have you ever reached out to a customer for the first time, only to leave them frustrated because they were contacted earlier by someone else from your company?

 Lack of clarity on simple details like this can easily cost you hard-won customers.
-In fact, 80% of consumers have stopped doing business with a company because of a poor customer experience, according to a study from CRM software provider Hubspot.
+80% of consumers have stopped doing business with a company because of a poor customer experience, according to a study from CRM software provider Hubspot.

 To maintain contact with your customers, deliver awesome experiences, and keep customers happy, it’s critical to know who your customers and prospects are, what they like and dislike, how they want to interact with you, and what their value is.
 This is called having a 360-degree view of your customers, or Customer 360.